T

 landmark

 The largest religious monument in the world, this iconic temple complex is a breathtaking example of Khmer architecture.
-Its intricate bas-reliefs and grand scale make it a must-see, especially at sunrise.
+Witnessing the sunrise over its distinctive spires is an unforgettable experience, followed by exploration of its intricate bas-reliefs and grand courtyards.

 2. Midday